CGIAR-SPIA/SPIA-Bangladesh-Study-2025/README.md

       - Storage: 2 GB minimum
       - Runtime: ~2 hours for full workflow
 -	Edit the directory of the global “dir” in the master do files prior to running. `global dir "C:/your/path/to/repository" `
--	For the household dataset, execute the do file data_structure first, then the analysis do file
--	For the community survey dataset, execute the data_structure_cc do file.

  # Citation
 Singla, S., Ul Islam, T., Hassan, F., Monteiro, I., Stevenson, J.,Emerick, K. (2025).
 SPIA